 Where we work

-U4C’s work started in Bolivia and it is now reaching other vulnerable communities around the world.
+U4C’s work started in Bolivia and it is now reaching other fragile and/or post-conflict communities around the world.

 We go where others can't reach.

 U4C’s programs and projects are designed to address issues specific to each vulnerable community it works with.
 U4C does not believe in “one-size fits all” approaches to complex social issues across different cultures.
 Our programs are designed in a “bottom-up” fashion, recognizing unique issues in each community and involving local people in assessing needs and developing strategies to tackle their challenges.
 Learn more about partnership opportunities.